OfficeDev/Office-Add-in-samples/Samples/auth/Office-Add-in-ASPNET-SSO/README.md

   - Microsoft 365
   createdDate: 5/1/2017 2:09:09 PM
 ---
-# Office Add-in that that supports Single Sign-on to Office, the Add-in, and Microsoft Graph
+# Office Add-in that supports Single Sign-on to Office, the add-in, and Microsoft Graph

 This sample implements an Office Add-in that uses the `getAccessToken` API in Office.js to give the add-in access to Microsoft Graph data.
-This sample is built on ASP.NET and Microsoft Identity Library (MSAL) .NET.
+This sample is built on ASP.NET and Microsoft Authentication Library (MSAL) .NET.

 There are two versions of the sample in this repo, one of which has its own README file:

-- In the **Before** folder is the starting point for the SSO walkthrough at at [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet).
+- **Before** folder.
+The starting point for the SSO walkthrough at [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet).
 Please follow the instructions in the article.
-- In the **Complete** folder is the completed sample you would have if you completed the walkthrough.
+- **Complete** folder.
+The completed sample.
 To use this version, follow the instructions in the article [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet), but substitute "Complete" for "Before" in those instructions and skip the sections **Code the client-side** and **Code the server-side**.

 ## Features

 Integrating data from online service providers increases the value and adoption of your add-ins.
 This code sample shows you how to connect your add-in to Microsoft Graph.
 Use this code sample to:

 * See how to use the Single Sign-on (SSO) API
-* Connect to Microsoft Graph from an Office Add-in.
+* Connect to Microsoft Graph from an Office Add-in
-* Build an Add-in using ASP.NET MVC, MSAL 4.x.x for .NET, and Office.js.
+* Build an add-in using ASP.NET MVC, MSAL 4.x.x for .NET, and Office.js
-* Use the MSAL.NET Library to implement the OAuth 2.0 authorization framework in an add-in.
+* Use the MSAL.NET Library to implement the OAuth 2.0 authorization framework in an add-in
-* Use the OneDrive REST APIs from Microsoft Graph.
+* Use the OneDrive REST APIs from Microsoft Graph
-* See how an add-in can fall back to an interactive sign-in in scenarios where SSO is not supported.
+* See how an add-in can fall back to an interactive sign-in in scenarios where SSO is not supported
-* Show a dialog using the Office UI namespace in scenarios where SSO is not supported.
+* Show a dialog using the Office UI namespace in scenarios where SSO is not supported
-* Use add-in commands in an add-in.
+* Use add-in commands

 ## Applies to